MICHAEL-ZENGZF/Online-Chess/README.md

 ```
 ## Note
 Must run the program from project root dir (./bin/kchat-client server_address server_port), otherwise unhandled exception is expected.

+Currently I have deployed a server at 3.16.180.60 11000 (which is the default address when you bash CompileAndRun.sh), you can try it for a quick start, but it`s only for temporary use, a long-term support is not promised.

+To sum up, use this command to try the program after building (only for temporary use):
+>./bin/kchat-client 3.16.180.60 11000
 # Project Structure
 The server is only for managing the status of users, not responsible for intermidiating between users when playing chess.